kpierc11/Personal-Site/README.md

 # Personal_Site
-This is my personal site
+This is my personal site built with HTML, Vanilla CSS and React.JS